List of Ultraman Ginga characters: Hikaru Raido

 Two years later in Ultraman Ginga S, he returned to Japan again after receiving another vision during his travel in Yucatán Peninsula, Mexico.
 He was dragged into the battle again when a new villain, Exceller wanted to usurp the Earth's supply of Victoriums.
 Hikaru joined the attack team UPG and reunites with his old friend, Tomoya and Taro as well as Ultraman Ginga.
-He also receives aid from Show, a Victorian prince who becomes the host of Ultraman Victory.
-At the end of the series, when both Hikaru and Show defeated Vict Lugiel, the two parted ways and Hikaru resumes his travel on the world.
+He also receives aid from Sho, a Victorian prince who becomes the host of Ultraman Victory.
+At the end of the series, when both Hikaru and Sho defeated Vict Lugiel, the two parted ways and Hikaru resumes his travel on the world.

-During the event of Ultraman Ginga S The Movie, Hikaru returns to UPG after a year travelling abroad but once again joining forces with Show / Victory after Etelgar tried to imprison their Ultras.
+During the event of Ultraman Ginga S The Movie, Hikaru returns to UPG after a year travelling abroad but once again joining forces with Sho/Victory after Etelgar tried to imprison their Ultras.
 The two were trained by Ultraman Zero to cooperate with each other and gained the Ultra Fusion Brace when their training had been approved by him.
 Along with Zero, they freed the imprisoned Heisei Ultras and fought against Etelgar and his army of Eteldummy.
 In Ultra Fight Victory, Hikaru/Ginga was captured and made as a hostage in Satellite Golgotha by Yapool as a plot to revive Juda.
-Ace tried to free Ginga but Victory Killer overpowered him until Show/Victory Knight saved them.
+Ace tried to free Ginga but Victory Killer overpowered him until Sho/Victory Knight saved them.
 Soon Hikaru joined the Showa Ultras to fight Super Grand King Spectre while Victory defeated Juda Spectre.